RITRacingSoftware/RITRacingSoftware.github.io/docs/Hardware/Resources/learning.md

-These are some resources to explore
+These are some resources to explore:

 ### Youtube